thanos982/test-checkbox-jsonexplorer/README.md

 npm run dev
 ```

-Open [http://localhost:3000](http://localhost:3000) and use the menu link to navigate through the test components.
+Open [http://localhost:3000](http://localhost:3000) and use the menu links to navigate through the test components.

 ## Testing

+Currently covers only the util method.

 ```bash
 npm run test